ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-06-aws-solutions-arch-whitepapers.md

 [AWS Well-Architected Framework](https://d0.awsstatic.com/whitepapers/architecture/AWS_Well-Architected_Framework.pdf)

 # Amazon Web Services: Overview of Security Processes
+This whitepaper is mostly review yet there are some bigger points:

-- Amazon's network - it is separate from the AWS network
+- Amazon's corporate network is separate from the AWS network;

+- instances are isolated and memory is scrubbed prior to being reused by the hypervisor; a firewall sits between the physical layer and the security group

-you get protected from:
+AWS protects you from:

-DDoS attacks
+- DDoS attacks

-Man-in-the-Middle-Attacks
+- Man-in-the-Middle-Attacks

+- IP Spoofiing

+- Port Scanning

+- Packet Sniffing

+## Resources
 [Amazon Web Services: Overview of Security Processes](https://d0.awsstatic.com/whitepapers/aws-security-whitepaper.pdf)

+[Amazon Web Services: Risk and Compliance](https://d0.awsstatic.com/whitepapers/compliance/AWS_Risk_and_Compliance_Whitepaper.pdf) - this one is amalogomation of the [Overview of Security Processes](https://d0.awsstatic.com/whitepapers/aws-security-whitepaper.pdf) and [Well-Architected Framework](https://d0.awsstatic.com/whitepapers/architecture/AWS_Well-Architected_Framework.pdf)

+[Architecting for the Cloud](https://d0.awsstatic.com/whitepapers/AWS_Cloud_Best_Practices.pdf) - nothing too new here...